Nordix/nfqueue-loadbalancer/README.md

 # Redirect packets to the VIP address to the nfqueue
 iptables -t mangle -A PREROUTING -d 10.0.0.1/32 -j NFQUEUE --queue-num 2

-# Add routing and activate fwmark (repeat for all real-targets)
+# Add NAT/routing and activate fwmark (repeat for all real-targets)
+if test "$DSR" = "yes"; then
+  # Use routing for Direct Server Return (DSR)
   ip rule add fwmark 1 table 1
-ip route add default via 192.168.1.1 table 1 nfqlb activate 1
+  ip route add default via 192.168.1.1 table 1 else
+  # NAT based load-balancing
+  iptables -t nat -A POSTROUTING -m mark --mark 1 -j DNAT --to-destination 192.168.1.1 fi nfqlb activate 1

 # Check the config and start load-balancing